|18th September 2023||Duration:||

 Answer: The course duration is 2 semesters (28 weeks).
-The course will run from September - December and from Jan - April each year.
-You may enrol in either September or January.
+The course will run from September - December and from January - May each year.
 Previous participants have stated that this gives the optimum learning experience and allows you to use the Lean Six Sigma tools in your workplace.

-Q9: Is there an induction programme for new participants on the ATU Sligo Green Belt?
+Q10: Is there an induction programme for new participants on the ATU Sligo Green Belt?

-You will be notified of the details of the online the induction once you register on the course.
+Answer: Yes - you will be notified of the details of the online the induction once you register on the course.
 The induction programmes takes place approx. one week before the lectures commence.

-Answer: The work-based project will test the student’s ability to define a real-life problem of concern to the organisation, design a strategy for addressing the problem, gather data, formulate and evaluate options and make recommendations.
+Answer: The work-based project will test your ability to define a real-life problem of concern to the organisation, design a strategy for addressing the problem, gather data, formulate and evaluate options and make recommendations.
 Projects can be undertaken to improve either manufacturing or service (transactional) processes.
 A financial saving must be identified for Green Belt projects.
 The target savings should be approx. €1250 Euros per month or €15K per year.
 However, we recognise that this is somewhat dependent on the size of the company you work in and your role in the organisation.
-You will have an opportunity to discuss this in more detail with your lecturer and IT Sligo project supervisor who will be assigned to your project from January - May.
+You will have an opportunity to discuss this in more detail with your lecturer and your ATU Sligo project supervisor who will be assigned to your project from January - May.

 Examples of typical projects:

-- Any Lean or Six Sigma project that seeks to improve quality, reduce time and have a financial saving.
+- Any Lean or Six Sigma project that seeks to improve quality, reduce time and that results in a financial saving to your organisation.